This post was last updated on May 30th, 2025 at 02:05 pm

 Welsh Leek Recipes

 And now we come to the noble leek whose Welshness is undeniable.
-Though not native to Wales, it’s become a national emblem like the daffodil and an inextricable component of Welsh cuisine.
+Although not native to Wales, it has become a national emblem, like the daffodil, and an inextricable component of Welsh cuisine.

 Cawl also falls under Welsh leek recipes (you can’t make real cawl without leeks!), and I’ve included a traditional cawl recipe here.
 This one has you do it the old-fashioned way by making your own stock the day before.